apache/couchdb-nano/README.md

 ### nano.db.replication.query(id, [opts], [callback])

-queries the state of replication using the new couchdb api. `id` comes from the response given by the call to enable.
+Queries the state of replication using the new CouchDB API.
+The `id` comes from the response given by the call to `replication.enable`:

 ``` js
 nano.db.replication.enable('alice', 'http://admin:password@otherhost.com:5984/alice',